Fishing License Structure FAQs

-How will the 2014 license restructuring help fishing in Michigan?
+How does the new license structure help fishing in Michigan?

 The license-buying process for anglers has been simplified, while making substantial investment in natural resources.
 The new structure provides additional revenue for conservation officers, biologists, habitat improvement projects and resource management - waders in the water and eyes in the field.
 This license restructuring will allow anglers to enjoy greater access to world-class fishing opportunities, improve fisheries habitat in inland lakes and streams, increase the health and quantity of fish stocked, increase education and outreach to new and existing anglers, and much more.
 This restructuring allows Fisheries Division to tackle additional opportunities to maintain and improve Michigan's amazing fisheries for current and future generations.